cshariq/Fetch-Substack/README.md

 # Fetch-Substack
-Fetch all notes in a user's substack
+Fetch all notes in a user's substack.
+This is only for demonstration and educational purposes